ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 and the shadows are growing long.
 All Long pass

 and Long bomb Pass actions suffer an additional
--1 modifierr.
+-1 modifier.
-Additionally, when a player attempts to Rush for a second or subsequent time during their activation, apply an additional -1 modifierr.
+Additionally, when a player attempts to Rush for a second or subsequent time during their activation, apply an additional -1 modifier.

 4-10 *Perfect Conditions (well, almost):* The light of